how much does it cost to travel from jakarta airport into the city in a taxi? or are there cheaper shuttle busses?

 Only use Bluebird or Silverbird (premium version of Blubird) Taxi.
 They're all dependable and best Taxi in Jakarta.
 Bluebird's fare to city is about Rp.
 200.000,- + toll fee.
 For Silverbird times three the fare.

 You can use official air port buses called Damri.
 It's also trustable transportation.
 Use the buses to go to main parts of Jakarta then use Bluebird Taxi to go to your address.
 Damri Buses' fare is about Rp.
 10.000,- to Rp.
-15. 000,- over 6 years ago
+15. 000,- almost 7 years ago

 For anyone still looking,